 Warrant Criterion Requirement Warrant 2 2.1 Traffic calming measures must not be installed at or near Safety Road Grade locations where the road grade exceeds 8%.
-Requirements 2.2 On streets where traffic calming is proposed, impacts on Emergency Emergency services and operational services will be not (Both criteria must Response/ significant. be fulfilled to Service satisfy this warrant) Delivery Warrant 3 3.1 On streets where traffic calming is proposed, the 85 th Technical Minimum percentile is greater than 10 km/hr over the speed limit.
+Requirements 2.2 On streets where traffic calming is proposed, impacts on (Both criteria must be fulfilled to satisfy this warrant) Emergency Response/ Service Delivery Emergency services and operational services will be not significant.
+Warrant 3 3.1 On streets where traffic calming is proposed, the 85 th Technical Minimum percentile is greater than 10 km/hr over the speed limit.
 Requirements Speed 3.2 Local Roads - For streets where traffic calming is proposed, (All 3 criteria must Minimum the traffic volume must be at least 900 vehicles per day (vpd). be fulfilled to Traffic Physical traffic calming measures as indicated in Appendix 2 satisfy this warrant) Volume will not be constructed on collector or arterial roadways.
 3.3 On streets where traffic calming is proposed, impacts on Transit Grand River Transit will not be significant.
 Service